shin-sforzando/next-boilerplate/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots

-(T. B. D.)

-If applicable, add screenshots to help explain your problem.
+(T. B. D.; If applicable, add screenshots to help explain your problem.)

 ## Detail of the change

-(T. B. D.)

-A clear and concise description of what you changed.
+(T. B. D.; A clear and concise description of what you changed.)

 - [x] A
 - [ ] B